DayZedAndConfused762/RustAndRuin/rustandruin.md

 Working
 -------------------------------------------------------

+Do not pluralize item names in log entries.

+...Update the "Cook Food" action to cost 2 "Rotten Food" and 1 "Wood".
+This action should show two progress bars, one after the other, each taking 3 seconds.
+First progress bar: "Fueling Fire...", second bar: "Cooking Food...".

+...Update the "Boil Water" action to cost 2 "Dirty Water" and 1 "Wood".
+This action should show two progress bars, one after the other, each taking 3 seconds.
+First progress bar: "Fueling Fire...", second bar: "Boiling Water...".

 ...Change the log entry "Your first priority: secure your home." to "Your first priority: examine your surroundings."

 ...Remove any instances of the log message "The area seems clear... for now."